intel-iot-devkit/how-to-code-samples/line-following-robot/javascript/README.md

 The line finder robot uses the two attached motors to attempt to follow a line, keeping track of it with the line finder sensor.
 If on the line, it moves forward.
 Otherwise, it pivots in place, trying to locate it using the line finder sensor.

-Optionally, it can store system events using the Intel® IoT Example Datastore running in your own Microsoft* Azure* account.
+Optionally, it can store system events using the Intel IoT Examples Datastore running in your own Microsoft* Azure* account.

 ## Hardware requirements